samuelreyesiglesias/samuelreyesiglesias/README.md

 - **Duration:** 2013 - 2016

 ##### Responsibilities:
-- Led the development of government systems aimed at enhancing public service efficiency and citizen engagement.
+- Took charge of making government systems better to help serve people and get them involved.
-- Collaborated closely with cross-functional teams to gather requirements, design solutions, and implement robust software solutions.
+- Worked closely with different teams to understand what was needed, figure out how to solve problems, and put strong software solutions in place.
-- Ensured compliance with government regulations and standards, contributing to the success and seamless operation of critical public-sector projects.
+- Made sure everything we did followed the rules and standards set by the government, making important projects run smoothly.

 ### Current Employment